sensu/sensu-docs/content/sensu-go/5.21/operations/maintain-sensu/migrate.md

 Sensu Go includes three new built-in [event filters][9]: only-incidents, only-metrics, and allow-silencing.
 Sensu Go does not include a built-in check dependencies filter or a filter-when feature.

-Ruby eval logic from Sensu Core 1.x is replaced with JavaScript expressions in Sensu Go, opening up powerful ways to filter events based on occurrences and other event attributes.
+Ruby eval logic from Sensu Core is replaced with JavaScript expressions in Sensu Go, opening up powerful ways to filter events based on occurrences and other event attributes.
-As a result, **Sensu Go does not include the built-in occurrence-based event filter in Sensu Core 1.x**, which allowed you to control the number of duplicate events that reached the handler.
+As a result, **Sensu Go does not include the built-in occurrence-based event filter in Sensu Core**, which allowed you to control the number of duplicate events that reached the handler.
 You can replicate the occurrence-based filter's functionality with Sensu Go's [repeated events filter definition][10].

 ### Fatigue check filter

-For Sensu Go users, we recommend the [fatigue check filter][11], a JavaScript implementation of the `occurrences` filter from Sensu 1.x.
+For Sensu Go users, we recommend the [fatigue check filter][11], a JavaScript implementation of the `occurrences` filter from Sensu Core.
 This filter looks for [check and entity annotations][33] in each event it receives and uses the values of those annotations to configure the filter's behavior on a per-event basis.

-The [Sensu Translator version 1.1.0][18] retrieves occurrence and refresh values from a Sensu Core 1.x check definition and outputs them as annotations in a Sensu Go check definition, compatible with the fatigue check filter.
+The [Sensu Translator version 1.1.0][18] retrieves occurrence and refresh values from a Sensu Core check definition and outputs them as annotations in a Sensu Go check definition, compatible with the fatigue check filter.

 However, the Sensu Translator doesn't automatically add the fatigue check filter asset or the filter configuration you need to run it.
 To use the fatigue check filter asset, you must [register it][15], create a correctly configured [event filter definition][19], and [add the event filter][34] to the list of filters on applicable handlers.

 ## Assets

-The `sensu-install` tool in Sensu Core 1.x is replaced by [assets][12] in Sensu Go.
+The `sensu-install` tool in Sensu Core is replaced by [assets][12] in Sensu Go.
 Assets are shareable, reusable packages that make it easier to deploy Sensu plugins.

 You can still install [Sensu Community plugins][21] in Ruby via `sensu-install` by installing [sensu-plugins-ruby][20].